Thursday, 28 March 2013

 Monday 25th August 2003

 The next day I did a walk around the Fforest Fawr, an area of upland near the Brecon Beacons.
-The year before I had visited the Fforest Fawr for the first time, but had generally stayed on the western side, so now I wanted to visit the eastern part where are the only significant hills in the whole national park that I hadn’t visited.
+The year before I had visited the Fforest Fawr for the first time, but I had generally stayed on the western side, so now I wanted to visit the eastern part where lay the only significant hills in the whole national park that I hadn’t visited.
 I parked at a layby near the entrance to the Graig Cerrig Gleisiad National Nature Reserve, but I didn’t start the walk by entering the reserve; instead I crossed over the road onto a track that contains both the Taff Trail and the Beacons Way on the far side of the valley.
 This took me up to the car parks near the Storey Arms Centre and beyond them, keeping to the Taff Trail, to the Beacons Reservoir.
 From there a long tedious walk up grassy slopes took me to the top of the vast but featureless hill of Fan Fawr whose only redeeming feature is good views of the Brecon Beacons.

 A long walk across the grassy hills took me to the cliff edge of Craig Cerrig-gleisiad.
 I was now not far from my car but I still had another hill to visit first.
 A crow would have taken a different route between Fan Fawr and my next target, Fan Dringarth, but the deep valley of Cwm Dringarth and the Ystradfellte Reservoir lay in my way.
 From Craig Cerrig-gleisiad, I rounded the top of the valley, climbed up to the top of Fan Dringarth and continuing along the summit ridge soon reached the top of Fan Llia.
-I now really just wanted to return the way I had come, but I am unsure whether I literally reversed my steps or whether I dropped into the western valley of the Afon Llia before heading back towards Craig Cerrig-gleisiad.
+I now really just wanted to return the way I had come, but I am unsure whether I literally reversed my steps or I dropped into the western valley of the Afon Llia before heading back towards Craig Cerrig-gleisiad.

 Either way I returned to the Graig Cerrig Gleisiad National Nature Reserve where a delightful walk through the unspoilt vegetation of the reserve took me back to my car.
 This may not have been a great walk over really interesting hills, but it did mean that there was now not anywhere in the national park that I hadn't walked.
 If I wanted to do new walks now in new areas I would have to stop going there in the future, and that made me sad.
 I'd come to love the Brecon Beacons; it was almost beginning to feel like a second home as I now knew my way around the area so well!
 I still look back on my time in the Breacon Beacons National Park with affection as it was where I made where my first efforts in hill-walking and I still occasionally return for visits.
 By this time however I had already been to the Lake District twice and I would soon make my first visit to Snowdonia.
 Other mountains beckoned.